CodingForEverybody/7-days-of-wagtail/README.md

-This is overwritten by Robbie.
+This was overwritten by Robbie.